Emeryth/Stellaris-mass-storage-bootloader/README.txt

 *On Ubuntu, automatic mounting of external media will mess up the bootloader, mount the drive manually.

-Makefile, linker script and startup code belong to Texas Instruments.
-All other code is Copyright 2012 Andrzej Surowiec <emeryth@gmail.com>, released under MIT License. http://emerythacks.blogspot.com/
+Makefile, linker and startup code by Mauro Scomparin and others https://github.com/scompo/stellaris-launchpad-template-gcc All other code is Copyright 2012 Andrzej Surowiec <emeryth@gmail.com>, released under MIT License. http://emerythacks.blogspot.com/